dlframeworkperfbugs/performance-bugs-in-dl-frameworks/README.md

 # performance-bugs-in-dl-frameworks

-perf_bugs_categorization.csv: our taxonomy of the root causes of the performance bugs.
+perf_bugs_taxonomy.csv: our taxonomy of the root causes of the performance bugs.

 pytorch_fixed_perf_trend_analysis.csv: number of fixed performance bugs among all fixed bugs in PyTorch (from December 2016 to April 2021).